Maximizing Your Financial Recovery in a Car Accident Case in New York

 This requires skilled attorneys who can present persuasive arguments about the extent of pain and suffering that you have experienced.
 We would gather evidence of what we should demand for our non-economic losses by speaking with you and your family and friends to determine the full impact of the accident on you.

 Noneconomic damages we would pursue could include money for your:

 - Pain and suffering.
-Your pain and suffering can be illustrated by the type of injury you have suffered, the medical care and physical rehabilitation required, and pain medication prescribed.
-Injuries that cause disfigurement, dismemberment or loss of function would be presumed to cause more significant pain and suffering.
+Your pain and suffering can be illustrated by the type of injury you have suffered, the medical care and physical rehabilitation required, and the pain medication prescribed.
+Injuries that cause disfigurement, dismemberment, or loss of function would be presumed to cause more significant pain and suffering.

 - Mental anguish and emotional distress.
 This is compensation for the psychological impact of the car accident and the injury you have suffered.
 Emotional distress includes anxiety, depression, insomnia and fear of being in an automobile.
 If you sought psychological counseling in the aftermath of the accident, we could use your doctor’s assessments to illustrate the adverse impact of the accident on your mental well-being.
 The costs of counseling needed to cope with witnessing and suffering serious injuries are part of a claim for maximum compensation.